 Often one gets to know how subjective this process often is – even though it is not supposed to be.
 Of the three referees of my PhD thesis, one thought it excellent and marked it for an immediate pass, one thought is was good, but with some amendments and a third failed it outright, claiming that I was stealing his ideas (even though he was already the fourth most cited author in the thesis and I went out of my way to praise his work at every opportunity.)

-With this in mind, I decided to try to design an evaluative framework of models of bipedal origin – a kind of marking rubric that anyone working in academia would be familiar with.
+With this in mind, I decided to try to design an evaluative framework of models of bipedal origin – the kind of marking rubric that anyone working in academia would be familiar with.
 Although this in itself is quite subjective, I tried to come up with a set of criteria that a “perfect” model of hominin bipedal origins should meet and then tried to assess all the models against that rubric.

 To make this as transparent as possible, I got my software guru son to design an on-line version of the evaluator on line so anyone interested can read my assessments themselves, criticise them and put in their own assessments.
 If they don’t agree with my criteria, they can weight them accordingly (giving them a weighting of zero if they think it should be omitted completely).
 I put this up around 2015 but I have not had a single response.
 Oh well, you can only do one’s best.

 Here’s a link to the evalutator.
 Please try it for yourself… I challenge you to come up with an assessment that shows the wading hypothesis to be one of the weaker models.